 That is a quite a list of ways Bowen’s community is supported by its families, but did you know your contributions to the PTO are also used to directly support the day-to-day educational environment at Bowen?

-Please take some time to read through the thank you notes below written by Bowen staff about the impact these programs have had in their classrooms.
+Please take some time to read through the thank you notes below written by Bowen staff in 2019 about the impact these programs have had in their classrooms.
 It is your participation in the Bowen PTO which has made this and so much more possible, so thank you!

 Short-Throw Projectors for Classrooms